One is the best wood for smoking meat between Hickory and Mesquite.

 Hickory is a medium-strength wood that imparts a generous smoky flavor.
 Although it does not have its distinct flavor profile in the same way certain woods, such as maple and apple, do, it is known for leaving its imprint on smoked meats such as bacon.

-Hickory emits a vaguely sweet, intensely fragrant smoke that’s easy to identify after a while of cooking with it.
-However, if you’re preparing a meal for guests who aren’t familiar with smoked food, the taste may be a little overpowering.
+Hickory emits a vaguely sweet, intensely fragrant smoke that’s easy to identify after cooking with it.
+However, the taste may be a little overpowering if you’re preparing a meal for guests who aren’t familiar with smoked food.

 Tip: Don’t go overboard if you choose to smoke with Hickory.
 When food is exposed to hickory smoke for an extended period, it can develop a bitter aftertaste.